 Watch the sunrise in Sarangkot

-The hike up to Sarangkot is an excellent way to prepare for more strenuous future trekking.
+The hike up to Sarangkot is an excellent way to prepare for more strenuous, and hopefully sustainable, future trekking.
 We hiked up to the village during the day and slept at a little guesthouse with a great view.
 We got up early for the sunrise — it was quite busy, but sunrise spots like this usually are.
 If you’re relaxing in Pokhara after a big trek you probably won’t feel like walking; taxis are affordable in Pokhara though so you don’t necessarily need to hike.

-FURTHER READING: Check out the post I wrote about our quick trip to Sarangkot
+READ MORE: Check out the post I wrote about our quick trip to Sarangkot

 Walk around the Lake